Karumi/project-quality-assurance/design-collaboration-guidelines.md

 ## Style guide - Foundation
 These are the basic styles that will serve as the foundation of all the other part of the design.
 The style guide will be helpful to avoid the mistake of not using the proper element as part of the application UI.
-Regardless if you follow material design, fluent design or any other guidelines, these style elements will facilitate tasks such as design adjustment and rebranding.
+Regardless if you follow material design, fluent design or any other design system, these style elements will facilitate tasks such as design adjustment and rebranding.

 ### Color Palette
-A list of all the color used in the app with a name associated.
-Tools exists for in iOS [native][asset-catalog-colors] or [custom][swiftgen] and [Android][android-resources-color] to transform color palettes as part of you code.
+A list of all the color used in the app with their name associated.
+Tools exists [native][asset-catalog-colors] or [custom][swiftgen] for in iOS and [Android][android-resources-color] to transform color palettes and become part of your code.

 ![color palette](./assets/color-palette.png)

 ### Typography - Fonts
-A list of Fonts and Size.
-When possible, a complete style guide including color and format should also be provided.
+A list of all the fonts and sizes used in the app.
+When possible, a complete style guide should also include colors and formatting(bold, italic, alignment) of each font.

 ![typography](./assets/typography.png)

 ## Layout

 ### Sizing and Spacing
-Defining base templates that respect ratio and size of most used or more common devices that will be used.
-And a general rule for padding or margin that you can apply to most, if not all, of the app screens.
-Include general rules when spacing values are constant (e.g., 8dp) or if something has to be centered or positioned relative to other views.
+Base templates of every screen should be based o most commonly used devices that respect ratio and size.
+And a general rule for padding or margin that you can apply to most, if not all, of the app screens, include general rules when spacing values are constant (e.g., 8dp) or if elements have to be centered or positioned relative to other views.

 ![layout ios](./assets/layout-ios.png)

 ### Size Classes - Responsive UI

 Interface elements and layouts can be configured to automatically change shape and size on different devices, during multitasking on a tablet, in split view, when the screen is rotated, and more.
-You will find different strategy depending on the platform as [device size classes][adaptivity-layout] in iOS and [responsive UI][responsive-ui] in Android.
+You will find various strategy depending on the platform as [device size classes][adaptivity-layout] in iOS and [responsive UI][responsive-ui] in Android.

 ## Components - Pattern library - Atoms
-Different design systems will have different naming for it, in [atomic design][atomicdesign] you will call this Atoms, in others, it's just called Pattern Library, or Components.
+Different design systems will have different naming for it, in [atomic design][atomic-design] you will call this Atoms, in others, it's just called pattern library, or components.
 All these building blocks should be based on the style guide and will be used to build more complex elements of user interface like pages and screens.

 Commons components you can find in most applications are:
 * Labels
 * Inputs
 * Buttons